veerack/ievr-automatch/README.md

    - Detect when a match ends / opponent leaves
    - Repeat until you stop it

-All timing behaviors are customizable inside `_internal/settings.py` OR (reccomended) inside the "Settings" tab in the app itself.
+All timing behaviors are customizable inside `_internal/settings.py` OR (recommended) inside the "Settings" tab in the app itself.

 ---